-Votes to be received by: March 28, 2018 (Wednesday) at 5:30 p.m.
+Votes to be received by: March 27, 2019 (Wednesday) at 5:30 p.m.

-< Guide to filling in the voti ng form > C C code" (議決権行使コード) and "password" (パスワード), which are ng right by the Internet, etc., are stated here.
-Please indicate your "For" or "Against" with respect to each proposal.
-Proposals 1, 3 and 4 If you consent: Mark a $\circ$ in the box marked "替" If you dissent: Mark a $\circ$ in the box marked "否" Droposel 2

-Proposal 2 If you consent for all candidates: Mark a o in the box marked "賛" If you dissent for all candidates: Mark a $\circ$ in the box marked "否" If you selectively veto certain candidates: Mark a $\circ$ in the box marked "賛" and write the number of each candidate you choose to veto.
-[Handling of voting rights]

-If you indicate neither your "For" or "Against" with respect to each proposal on the voting form, your answer will be deemed to be "For."
+< Guide to filling in the voting form > Please indicate your "For" or "Against" w Please indicate your "For" or "Against" with respect to each proposal.
+Proposals 1 and 4 If you consent: Mark a ○ in the box marked "賛" If you dissent: Mark a \circ in the box marked " \mathfrak{T} " Proposal 2 and 3 If you consent for all candidates: Mark a \circ in the box marked "賛" If you dissent for all candidates: Mark a \circ in the box marked "否" If you selectively veto certain candidates: Mark a \circ in the box marked " ${5}$ " and write the number of each candidate you choose to veto.
+[Handling of voting rights] If you indicate neither your "For" or "As your answer will be deemed to be "For." gainst" with respect to each proposal on the voting form,